 Once you do this, the fill in the details of the server registration dialog, then click Test and then Save.
 If you don’t get a successful test, then check your server registration information and try again.

 Now, right click the name of the registered server you just created and select “New Server Group.” create groups that will organize your SQL Servers.
-That cold be done by product name, SQL Server version, or by things like Production, Staging, Development.
+That could be done by product name, SQL Server version, or by things like Production, Staging, Development.
 Now right click a folder and select New Server Registration and register the appropriate servers

 Using a Central Management Server to Build a SQL Server Inventory